QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 1: Basic Code.md

 ## Activity 2: Change rotation axis
 Change the code so that the rotation axis isn't just about the $z$-axis.
-- if you change the axis to the x-axis, the output of the code should look like nothing happend?
+- If you change the axis to the x-axis, the output of the code should look like nothing happened.
 Why?
-- if you change the axis to the y-axis, think carefully about what direction the state should evolve on the Bloch Sphere, then test it out to see if your intution was correct.
+- If you change the axis to the y-axis, think carefully about what direction the state should evolve on the Bloch sphere, then test to see if your intuition was correct.

 ## Activity 3: Change the pulse duration and strength
 Put the code back to rotations about the $z$-axis with initial state $|\psi_0\rangle = \frac{1}{\sqrt{2}}\left[|+z\rangle+|-z\rangle \right]$